 56 Hour OhioMHAS Integrated Peer Recovery Supporter Training

-OhioMHAS supports and coordinates the OhioMHAS Integrated Peer Support Training which offers 16 hours of on-line E-Based Academy courses, 40 hours on in-person peer support training, and an exam for individuals with a direct person lived experience of mental health and/or substance use disorders who are actively in recovery.
-The 56-hour training helps individuals build the foundation of hard and soft skills needed to offer quality peer support services.
-This training meets training requirements for the OhioMHAS Peer Recovery Supporter Certification.
-E-Based Academy course may be accessed at http://www.ebasedacademy.org/Ims/.
+OhioMHAS supports and coordinates the OhioMHAS Integrated Peer Recovery Supporter (PRS) Training, which includes: 16 hours of on-line eBased Academy courses, 40 hours of in-person PRS Training, and an on-line PRS Certification Exam.
+The 56-hour training helps individuals build the foundation of hard and soft skills needed to offer quality Peer Support services.

 - Introduction to Peer Recovery Support